Home | Blood cancer information

 Find out more

-Some blood cancers are more common in kids.
+Although blood cancer can affect all ages, some blood cancers are more common in kids.

 Myeloma is a cancer of the plasma cells, and develops when the cells undergo a cancerous or malignant change.